-In accordance with legislation and international agreements, and aligned with standards and guidelines for financing, avoidance is the preferred method of mitigation for CHOs.
-To ensure the protection of marine CHOs during all phases of the Project, an initial 150 m avoidance buffer was placed around all objects within the 150 m of the nearest pipeline.
+In accordance with legislation and international agreements, and aligned with standards and guidelines for financing, avoidance is the preferred method of mitigation for CHO.
+To ensure the protection of marine CHOs during all phases of the Project, an initial 150 m avoidance buffer was placed around all objects within the vicinity of the Project Area.
 This avoidance buffer distance was chosen after careful consideration of engineering and design constraints and after a review of commonly-used avoidance buffer intervals for similar marine construction projects.

 Generation of the 150 m avoidance buffer was completed using GIS mapping and analysis.
-Marine CHO distances were calculated using the four individual pipeline route centre-lines.
-A 150 m radius buffer was placed around each pipeline centre-line and if that buffer intersected the GPS coordinate of a CHO and then the CHO was flagged as 'within the pipeline corridor.'
-Marine CHOs located at a distance greater than 150 m from the nearest pipeline are at little to no risk of being adversely impacted by pipe-laying activities, while marine CHOs located within 150 m of the nearest pipeline are at a greater risk of being affected by these activities.
-The size of marine CHOs varies and ranges from 7 m long to 11 m long in the Zone of Influence.
+Marine CHO distances were calculated using the four individual pipeline route centrelines.
+A 150 m radius buffer was placed around each pipeline centreline, and if that buffer intersected the GPS coordinate of a CHO, then the CHO was flagged as 'within the pipeline corridor.'
+Marine CHOs located at a distance greater than 150 m from the nearest pipeline are at little to no risk of being adversely impacted by pipeline laydown activities, while marine CHOs located within 150 m of the nearest pipeline (i.e., within the pipeline corridor) are at a greater risk of being affected by these activities.
+The size of marine CHOs varies and ranges from 5 m long to 65 m long.
 Given that a single GPS coordinate was recorded for each marine CHO and the size of marine CHOs can considerably vary, the chosen distance should provide adequate coverage and protection of archaeological sites and objects.